0liver4/Proyecto-OpenSource-Remake/README.md

 8. Finally, press CTRL and click the localhost link in the frontend terminal.
 The project should be running in the browser.

 ## _Info_ ℹ️
-Login de usuario: admin@unapec.edu.do
+Login email: admin@unapec.edu.do

-Contraseña: 1234
+Password: 1234